 After submission of a Complaint and after notifying the Respondent of the Complaint's allegations, the parties will be notified of the availability of informal resolution, as applicable.
-All parties must voluntarily consent in writing to any informal resolution process.

 Note: This option is not available if an employee is the named respondent.
 The parties may withdraw such consent at any time and resume the formal Title IX Grievance Process.
 At all stages of the process, irrespective of any resolution or grievance process that may be offered, responsive and reasonable supportive measures will be implemented to ensure continued access to the College's educational program or activities.